xai-bio/pan-coronavirus-antivirals/README.md

 ## Technology Stack

-XAI-BiO is building a technology stack for scientific research and engineering biology.
-Outlined is a technology stack for this project:
+Outlined is XAI-BiO's scientific research and engineering biology technology stack for this project:

 * **AI**: SciML Algorithms developed by XAI-BiO
 * **Bioinformatics**: PyPDB, Biotite, Bioconductor